EsotericSoftware/clippy/README.md

 ## Screenshots

 The default hotkey to take a region screenshot is `ctrl+alt+\`.
 Once activated, click and drag to specify the rectangular region to screenshot.
-The resulting image is uploaded to imgur and a link is placed on the clipboard when the upload is complete.
+The resulting image is [uploaded](#uploading) and a link is placed on the clipboard when the upload is complete.
 Pressing `ctrl+shift+\` repeats the last region screenshot.
 The default hotkey to screenshot the foreground window is `ctrl+alt+shift+\`.
 The hotkey to screenshot the whole window is not mapped by default.

 ![](http://i.imgur.com/Ld05ys6.png)